Biography of the Carp

 Walton, whose fund of advice to the novice carp fisher is as ample as some of it is fanciful, offers other tips.
 "My first direction is, that if you will fish for a carp, you must put on a very large measure of patience," he writes.
 Carp fishing is not for the nervous.
 And, besides being a picky eater and naturally suspicious, the carp, like many fishes, has a keen sense of hearing.
 (It is said that a carp can be called to a certain spot to be fed by ringing a bell or beating a drum, like a dog answering his owner's whistle.)
 The "compleat angler," as defined by Walton at any rate, will "forbear swearing, lest [he] be heard, and catch no fish."
 It's good advice that carp fishermen should follow but rarely do.

-Carp eat most heartily in the spring, when they come off their long winter fast, and it is in that season that he is most easily caught.
-When the weather turns cold the carp stops feeding; his metabolism slows, he grows sluggish, he sinks to the mud bottom to sit out winter.
+Carp eat most heartily in the spring, when they come off their long winter fast, and it is in that season that one is most easily caught.
+When the weather turns cold the carp stops feeding; its metabolism slows, it grows sluggish, it sinks to the mud bottom to sit out winter.

 A teacher friend of mine who is no fan of the carp offers a far less complex explanation for why there are so many carp.
 He says they are the products of spontaneous generation, arising miraculously from old tires and beer cans the way maggots were once thought to be borne of rotten meat.
-Carp, of course, have to put up with this sort of thing all the time.
+Carp, of course, have to listen to this sort of thing all the time.

 The carp discharges his annual duty to survival of the species with more energy than grace.
-Spawning groups—as many as half a dozen assemble in each—thrash and splash about in the shallows, stirring up mud until the water is the color of hot chocolate.
+Spawning groups of as many as half a dozen thrash and splash about in the shallows, stirring up mud until the water is the color of hot chocolate.
 The clumps of grass through which the carp pass come alive as the fish bump against their stalks.
 Carp often spawn in water so shallow it doesn't even cover their bronze-green backs.
 The flats come alive with carp, their long dorsal fins waving slowly back and forth like bedsheets on a clothesline as the amorous beasts slither over the mud.

 * * *